shuttle-hq/synth/docs/docs/getting_started/core-concepts.md

 Not only will Synth automatically *derive* the Schema for you, inferring the types and topology of the content graph.
 Synth will also automatically adjust the Schema as new information is ingested.

+## Seeding Generation

+Synth generates random data in a determinstic fashion.
+Running `synth generate` multiple times should yield the same output.
+Synth can also be seeded using `--seed` flag which takes an unsigned 64-bit integer as a parameter.
+If a seed is not specified, the seed will default to `0`.

+The `--random` flag can be used to generate using a random seed.